bjaan/AMPi-Display/README.md

 Tools used:
 * Soldering iron & Solder
+* Dremel to cut the aluminum & drill holes in the plates, back and front panel
 * Fabric Adhesive Tape https://www.aliexpress.com/item/4000235805659.html
 * Kapton Tape https://www.aliexpress.com/item/4001221342106.html
 * Hot glue (sorry, not sorry) to hold the VU-meter and Micro-SD Card Holder *strongly* in place